dmrlobo2002/Schedule-a-Doc/Sprint1.md

 ## Issues for this sprint:
 ### Front End
-Welcome Page
+Welcome Page,
-Login Page
+Login Page,
-Sign-Up Page
+Sign-Up Page,

 ### Back End
-Create user model
+Create user model,
-Create appointment model
+Create appointment model,
-Create a GO server that talks to Mongo with Gin
+Create a GO server that talks to Mongo with Gin,
 Use Postman to create a user and appointment